nayemalam/firstsite/README.md

-# Welcome to my jounrey on learning HTML and CSS
+# Welcome to my journey on learning HTML and CSS

 Major thanks to multiple YouTubers (whose name's I do not recall, "HTML & CSS design and build websites by Jon Duckett" and coffee for late night curiosity.